edwasue-cmyk/multi-agent-intelligent-warehouse/README.md

 - ✅ **Advanced cache management** with LRU/LFU eviction policies and memory monitoring
 - ✅ **Cache warming** for frequently accessed data with automated preloading
 - ✅ **Real-time monitoring** with performance analytics and health alerts

+#### **Response Quality Control System**
+- ✅ **Comprehensive response validation** with multi-factor quality assessment
+- ✅ **Source attribution tracking** with confidence levels and metadata preservation
+- ✅ **Confidence indicators** with visual indicators and percentage scoring
+- ✅ **User role-based personalization** for operators, supervisors, and managers
+- ✅ **Response consistency checks** with data validation and cross-reference verification
+- ✅ **Follow-up suggestions** with smart recommendations and context-aware guidance
+- ✅ **User experience analytics** with trend analysis and performance monitoring

 #### **Agent Enhancement**
 - ✅ **Equipment & Asset Operations Agent (EAO)** with 8 action tools